 One.
 We should not be in love with the sound of our own voice.

 The preacher who delights too much with his own voice will outtalk everyone in the room and drone on far longer in sermons than is wise.
-Better to tame that critter, then put him to use in the service of the Lord.
+Better we learn to tame that critter, then put him to use in the service of the Lord.

 Two.
 We should beware of loving those extra desserts.

 More and more these days, the overweight preacher is the norm.
 Sometimes the culprit is that he announced from the pulpit his favorite dessert to be lemon icebox pie or banana pudding, and now well-meaning church members keep him supplied.
 Sometimes, it’s the church dinners where ladies bring a dozen or more home-made desserts that would tempt a saint.

 Three.
 The preacher who loves golf too much may be asking for trouble.